 The University community is made up of a wide range of people with diverse backgrounds and circumstances, which we value and regard as a great asset.

-The University’s Equality and Inclusion Framework sets out our vision to be: A beacon of excellence in the sector, promoting a culture of inclusion, respect and equality for all.
-You can find out more about our new Equality and Inclusion Framework (2020-25), Race Equality Framework and University statement on Black Lives Matter on our Equality Policy Unit website.
+You can find out more about our new Equality and Inclusion Framework (2020-25), Race Equality Framework and University statement on Black Lives Matter on our Equality & Inclusion Unit website.

 Faculty Equality and Inclusion Committee